couper64/webservice/README.md

     git clone git@github.com:couper64/webservice.git webservice
     cd webservice

+All of the dependencies should be on the same network for a sucessfull communication.

+    docker network list

+If network doesn't exist than create a new one.
+Create a single network for all of the containers involved in the project.

+    docker network create webservice

 The dependencies of the webservice should be initialised before the API.
 Starting from PostgreSQL.

 > :warning: Don't forget to change the email and password!